RactStudio/essential-wp-tools/README.md

 1. Essential Tools: Effortlessly switch between and customize a variety of features and technical components on your WordPress site.
 2. Social Share Hub: Integrate social share hub (buttons) into posts, pages, and custom post types with customization options.
 3. Ads Insert Hub: Manage ad placement on your website with our comprehensive module, compatible with Google Ads and other leading providers.
-4. Email Manager Hub: Manage your WordPress site's email sender's name and email address, and in future we will add stunning HTML template-based emails.
-5. Maintenance Mode: Maintenance Mode across your site, tailored to different user roles.
+4. Maintenance Mode: Maintenance Mode across your site, tailored to different user roles.
 Customize the maintenance page with our feature-rich customizer.
-6. System Info: Access PHP Info, WordPress Info, Database Info, and Developer Info etc.
+5. System Info: Access PHP Info, WordPress Info, Database Info, and Developer Info etc.
-7. Sample Module: This is a sample module for developers to build module for EWPT.

 ## Key Features